mauroservienti/milestone.github.io/_posts/please-welcome-model-binding-formatters-to-servicecomposer.md

 At runtime, ServiceComposer inspects the incoming HttpRequest, and if any defined composition handler matches the request URL, ServiceComposer invokes the `Handle` method.

-> The incoming request matching is performed using regular ASP.Net attribute routing support.
-More information in ["Please welcome Attribute Routing to ServiceComposer."](https://milestone.topics.it/view-model-composition/2021/02/11/please-welcome-attribute-routing-to-servicecomposer.html)
+> The incoming request matching is performed using regular ASP.NET attribute routing support.
+More information is in ["Please welcome Attribute Routing to ServiceComposer."](https://milestone.topics.it/view-model-composition/2021/02/11/please-welcome-attribute-routing-to-servicecomposer.html)

-At this point, if there is a need to retrieve query string values, route data values, body or form content, users need to write the code to extract that information from the incoming `HttpRequest`; for example, to extract route data the following code is required:
+At this point, if there is a need to retrieve query string values, route data values, body or form content, users need to write the code to extract that information from the incoming `HttpRequest`.
+For example, to extract route data:

 ```csharp
 [HttpPost("sample/{id}")]